cgi-eoss/AI4EO/README.md

 # AI4EO
-The AI4EO project is an ESA funded project led by CGI partnered with the University of Leicester.
+The AI4EO project is an ESA funded project led by CGI, partnering with the University of Leicester.
 The project is focussing on developing and demonstrating a burned area (BA) mapping service that combines EO data, specifically Sentinel-2 optical data, with an AI-enabled algorithm.